1. PURPOSE AND PHILOSOPHY

 Educators shall ensure that students for whom the consent is not obtained as required under Section 4 of this policy do not participate in the instruction.

-Educators may respond to spontaneous student questions for the purposes of providing accurate data or correcting inaccurate or misleading information or comments made by students in class regarding human sexuality.
+Except as prohibited under paragraph subsection 6.3, educators may respond to spontaneous student questions for the purposes of providing accurate data or correcting inaccurate or misleading information or comments made by students in class regarding human development.